faroukq1/room-and-roomie/README.md

 ### **For Landlords**

-* Create a professional or individual account
+* Create a professional or individual account (dont do it)
 * Manage properties from an intuitive dashboard
 * Receive and process applications, filter according to preferences
-* Use a dedicated messaging system to chat with applicants
-* Track booking and payment history
 * Edit or disable listings at any time
 * View listing visibility and performance statistics